Backbase/local-backend-setup/test/README.md

 ## Postman

-Refer to the [Postman README.md](https://github.com/Backbase/local-backend-setup/tree/main/test/postman/README.md) for more details
+Refer to the [Postman README.md](https://github.com/Backbase/local-backend-setup/blob/main/test/postman/README.md) for more details.

 ### Note: Tests run on `docker compose up`
 HealthCheck Tests run on `docker compose up` are defined in the docker compose file: